RzgarHosseini/R-CBN/README.md

 ---

 ### 3.7.
 B-CBN Workflow:
-Finally, the workflow for the B-CBN model can be summarized as follows:
+Finally, the workflow for the B-CBN model can be summarized as follows:<br>

 #### Step 1: File Preparation:
 This step is done by $${\color{blue}Codes/26\\_BCBN\\_Preparation.R}$$ R script. <br>